ballerina-platform/module-ballerinax-googleapis.gmail/gmail/Package.md

 ```ballerina
 import wso2/gmail;
 ```
-Instantiate the connector by giving authentication details in the HTTP client config, which has inbuilt support for BasicAuth and OAuth 2.0.
+Instantiate the connector by giving authentication details in the HTTP client config, which has built-in support for BasicAuth and OAuth 2.0.
 Gmail uses OAuth 2.0 to authenticate and authorize requests.
 The Gmail connector can be minimally instantiated in the HTTP client config using the access token or using the client ID, client secret, and refresh token.